- Architecture / Landscape / Interiors

 Visiting artists and faculty provide rigorous and supportive one-on-one and group critiques.
 Recent visitors have included Mel Chin, Nav Haq, Sally Tallant, Martha Rosler, Future Farmers, Nao Bustamante, Dolores Huerta, Gronk, Fritz Haeg, Karen Moss, Carol Stakenas, Olga Koumoundoros, L.A.
 Urban Rangers, Edgar Arceneaux, and S.A.
 Bachman. more information on visitors

-In 2009, students worked in Laton, California, supported by a planning grant from the Ford Foundation, watch the video.
+Students worked in Laton, California, supported by a planning grant from the Ford Foundation, watch the video.
 Recent L.A. exhibitions include "Love in a Cemetery" at the 18th St Arts Center, and "Actions and Conversations" at the Municipal Art Gallery, Barnsdall Park.